-You can drizzle on the glaze with a spoon if you’d like, but for more control I prefer to load it into a disposable piping bag (a ziplock bag would work too) with the tip snipped away and pipe on the glaze.
+You can drizzle on the glaze with a spoon if you'd like.
+However, for more control I prefer to load it into a disposable piping bag (a ziplock bag would work too) with the tip snipped away and pipe on the glaze.

-Keep in mind that considering the ingredients, this is a sweet glaze- but each slice will only have a small amount of glaze on it, and so it is not overpowering at all.
-It dresses up the cake a bit and adds a little flavor boost too!
+Keep in mind that this is a sweet glaze- you won't want to try a spoonful!
+However, each slice of cake will only have a small amount of glaze on it.
+It is not overpowering at all.
+It gives a nice boost of flavor!

 Can Pound Cakes be Frozen?

 Yes, you can easily freeze pound cakes for up to three months and they will taste as fresh as the day they were baked.